Security+: implementing public key infrastructure [updated 2021]

+Certificate signing request (CSR): online certificate status protocol (OCSP).
 Since CRLs contain a large list of serial numbers of digital certificates, it isn’t always convenient to search for the ones that have been revoked.
 Instead, it might be suitable to use an OCSP to determine whether a certificate was revoked.
-The OCSP looks-up the specific certificate’s status in a real time.
+The OCSP looks up the specific certificate’s status in real-time.
 By employing the OCSP solution, the CA repeatedly transmits CRLs to every requesting computer and queries are current, immediate, and direct.

 A CSR is an encrypted message that validates the information required by the CA for issuing a certificate.
 Once it is verified by the CA, CSR inserts the generated public key into the certificate, which is then digitally signed with the private key of the CA.

-A Digital Certificate is basically an attachment to an electronic message that enables an exchange of information over the internet using PKI.
+Certificate: a digital certificate is an attachment to an electronic message that enables an exchange of information over the internet using PKI.

-An OID is a string of decimal numbers used to uniquely identify the objects (e.g., syntaxes, data elements, and other parts of distributed applications).
-OIDs are usually found in SNMP, X.500 directories, and OSI applications where uniqueness is crucial.
+Object identifier (OID): an OID is a string of decimal numbers used to uniquely identify the objects (syntaxes, data elements and other parts of distributed applications).
+OIDs are usually found in SNMP, X.500 directories and OSI applications where uniqueness is crucial.

 You will need to know the following vital PKI concepts for your Security+ exam.

-OCSP Stapling is a variation of OCSP and is used to determine if a certificate has been revoked.
-OCSP stapling shifts the burden from the client to the web server, which sends queries to the OCSP Responder server at regular intervals to check the status as to whether the certificate has been revoked.
+OCSP Stapling: OCSP stapling is a variation of OCSP and is used to determine if a certificate has been revoked.
+OCSP stapling shifts the burden from the client to the web server, which sends queries to the OCSP responder server at regular intervals to check the status as to whether the certificate has been revoked.

-As the name suggests, trust is a confidence or reliance on another person.
-A Trust Model refers to the relationship that exists between individuals or entities.
-For example, a Bob must trust that a public key in Alice’s digital certificate belongs to her.
-Below, you will learn four types of Trust Models:
+Trust model: as the name suggests, trust is confidence or reliance on another person.
+A trust model refers to the relationship that exists between individuals or entities.
+For example, Bob must trust that a public key in Alice’s digital certificate belongs to her.
+Below, you will learn four types of trust models:

-- Distributed Trust Model: Unlike hierarchical trust model, a distributed trust model involves numerous CAs that sign digital certificates.
+- Distributed trust model: unlike the hierarchical trust model, a distributed trust model involves numerous CAs that sign digital certificates.

-A key escrow is a storage process whereby a third-party undertake the responsibility to store private keys in an escrow, which is a centralized management system (See Figure 2 below).
-In the event of a disaster, or when a key is lost, or cyber-attack occurs, a private key can be restored safely from the escrow.
-Key escrow system is inevitable where highly sensitive information is involved such as state or military secrets.
+Key escrow: a key escrow is a storage process whereby a third party undertakes the responsibility to store private keys in an escrow, which is a centralized management system (see figure 2 below).
+In the event of a disaster, or when a key is lost, or a cyberattack occurs, a private key can be restored safely from the escrow.
+A key escrow system is inevitable where highly sensitive information is involved such as state or military secrets.

 Figure 2: Key Achieving or Escrow System

-Digital certificates are verified by a process known as “Chain of Trusts” which is the trust relationship between the CAs — namely Root CA and Intermediate CAs that issue the digital certificates.
-A chain certificate, in fact, is a list that shows all the certificates that have been signed at different hierarchical levels by the Root CA and the Intermediate CAs.
+Certificate chaining: digital certificates are verified by a process known as a chain of trusts which is the trust relationship between the CAs — namely root CA and intermediate CAs that issue the digital certificates.
+A chain certificate is a list that shows all the certificates that have been signed at different hierarchical levels by the root CA and the intermediate CAs.